All Episodes

 And that I had delivered a sympathetic monologue.

-Remember, it was I on this program that came up Operation Chaos to try to save her candidacy in 2008.
+Remember, it was I on this program at Kevin Operation Chaos to try to save her candidacy in 2008.

-Anyway, last night, lo and behold, on CNN, Aaron Burnett out front talking with a Democrat strategist, Kiki McClain.
+Anyway, last night, lo and behold on CNN, Aaron Burnett out front talking with a Democrat strategerist Kiki McClain.

-Kiki got married to somebody named McLean, and they were talking about Hillary running for president again.
+Kiki got married to somebody named McClain and they were talking about Hillary running for president again because that is the Democrat Party theme.

-It's it's if we're finally gonna let Hillary have it.
+It's if we're finally going to let Hillary have it.

 What about what Rush Limbaugh said that made a lot of people really mad?